Category: The Devil’s Playbook

 This is a classic play.
 The enemy desperately wants to separate us from our trusted companions.
 If he can isolate us in the wilderness, he can amplify his lies without any helpful fact-checking from a peer.

 This is precisely why Jesus never sent his disciples out on solo missions.
-When he commissioned his followers, he intentionally sent them out “two by two” ahead of him (Mark 6:7, NIVUK).
+When he commissioned his followers, he intentionally sent them out “two by two” ahead of him (Mark 6:7).
 He knew that sustainable ministry and emotional resilience require the safety net of shared burden and close proximity.

 The Comparison Trap

 Second, Elijah collapses under a broom bush and prays for his life to end.
-He cries out, “I have had enough, Lord… Take my life; I am no better than my ancestors” (1 Kings 19:4, NIVUK).
+He cries out, “I have had enough, Lord… Take my life; I am no better than my ancestors” (1 Kings 19:4).

 Elijah’s complaint about his ancestors reveals how despondency feeds on a distorted view of our own history.
 Very often, this comparison trap is deeply rooted in what we grew up believing about ourselves.
 We unconsciously replay the limiting narratives that our parents or early authority figures imposed upon us.

 When our energy crashes, these old scripts resurface and convince us we are just as small as those early voices claimed.
-We see this debilitating habit of self-diminishment woven throughout scripture.
-When called to deliver his nation, Gideon immediately protested that his clan was the weakest and he was the least in his family (Judges 6:15, NIVUK).
+We see this debilitating habit throughout scripture.
+When called to deliver his nation, Gideon immediately protested that his clan was the weakest and he was the least in his family (Judges 6:15).

 Similarly, Saul famously downplayed his worth when first approached to be Israel’s king.
-He protested that he was from Benjamin, the smallest tribe in Israel, and that his clan was the absolute least among them (1 Samuel 9:21, NIVUK).
-This crushing insecurity eventually caused him to literally hide among the baggage during his own public appointment (1 Samuel 10:22, NIVUK).
+He protested that he was from Benjamin, the smallest tribe in Israel, and that his clan was the absolute least among them (1 Samuel 9:21).
+This crushing insecurity eventually caused him to literally hide among the baggage during his own public appointment (1 Samuel 10:22).

 The enemy uses exhaustion to make us abandon God’s calling and fixate on our own perceived inadequacies.
 We end up feeling like utter imposters, completely ignoring the overwhelming evidence of the previous day’s victory.